Cupcake Liner Christmas Crafts are super simple, making them perfect for younger children.

 Cupcake Liners for your Christmas Angel

-For this Cupcake Liner Christmas Crafts, I used just a plain white cupcake liner, a couple of yellow liners, and another brown one (again this is just what I had).
-If you don’t have these, silver or gold works well for the wings and / or the body of the angel.
+For this Cupcake Liner Christmas Crafts, I used just a plain white cupcake liner, a couple of yellow liners, and a brown one.
+If you don’t have these, silver or gold works well for the wings and/or the body of the angel.
 And the face can be many different shades depending on what you’ve got in the cupboard (although maybe not green!)

 Cutting your Christmas Cupcake Liners